IdentityModel/AuthorizationServer/README.md

 ### Architecture

-AS deliberately does not authentication.
+AS deliberately doesn't do authentication.
 It solely focuses on authorization.
 The default configuration assumes AS is a relying party to some WS-Federation identity provider (e.g. IdentityServer).
 You can of course customize that in any way you want, e.g. add a local login page.

 AS has only a single requirement when it comes to identity of the resource owner: the current principal must contain a claim of type "sub" (subject).
 You can adapt to your own claims structure using the ClaimsTransformer class in the web host project.